 If you are not comfortable with the way we collect, protect and use your personal information, then we suggest you stop using the Website.

-Data: collectively all information that you submit to TSP.co.uk via the Website.
+Data: collectively all information that you submit to TSP via the Website.
 This definition incorporates, where applicable, the definitions provided in the Data Protection Laws;

 Cookies: a small text file placed on your computer by this Website when you visit certain parts of the Website and/or when you use certain features of the Website.
 Details of the cookies used by this Website are set out in the clause below (Cookies);

-Data Protection Laws: any applicable law relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation, for as long as the GDPR is effective in the UK;
+Data Protection Laws: any applicable law relating to the processing of personal Data, including but not limited to the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018.

-The Sunnywood Project or us: TSP.CO.UK Limited BY GUARANTEE, a social enterprise incorporated in England with registered number 12790523 whose registered office is at39 Sunnywood Close Tottington BL83GH
+TSP: The Sunnywood Project Limited by Guarantee, a social enterprise incorporated in England with registered number 12790523, whose registered office is at 39 Sunnywood Close, Tottington, BL8 3GH.

 UK and EU Cookie Law: the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronxic Communications (EC Directive) (Amendment) Regulations 2011;